 Bellevue College Names Dean of Undergraduate Research

-Dr. Gita Bangera will oversee development of Undergraduate Research Laboratory
+Dr. Gita Bangera will oversee development of undergraduate research facilities, coursework

 Bellevue College has named Dr. Gita Bangera as Dean of Undergraduate Research.
 In this newly created position, Bangera will report to the Vice President of Instruction and support campus undergraduate research efforts through grant-funded projects, curriculum development, faculty support, and partnerships with other research labs, industry and community organizations.

-“This position is designed to enhance and further the college’s existing program in undergraduate research, pioneered by Gita, including the creation and oversight of a new Center for Undergraduate Research, Innovation, and Experiential Learning, which will have a campus-wide approach to infusing research experiences into a wide variety of curriculum,” said Bellevue College President Dr. David Rule.
+“This position is designed to enhance and further the college’s existing program in undergraduate research, pioneered by Gita, including the creation and oversight of the new BC RISE (Research, Innovation, Service and Experiential Learning) Institute, which will have a campus-wide approach to infusing research experiences into a wide variety of curriculum,” said Bellevue College President Dr. David Rule.
 “We couldn’t be happier to have Gita serving in this position – she is exactly the type of faculty that we need to grow into our future!”

 Bangera, a prolific genomics researcher, is the driving force behind Bellevue College’s participation in ComGen, the Community College Genomics Research Initiative, which Science magazine identified as one of the pioneering community college research projects in the nation.
 Students perform original research by sequencing the genome of a bacterium that fights a wheat fungus.
 They also analyze primary research articles and interact frequently with scientists.